aniruddhan04/Banking-Application/README.md

 # Banking Application

-**A simple Java-based banking system**
-Application for creating and managing bank accounts, performing transactions, and viewing account information.
+A simple Java-based banking system for creating and managing bank accounts, performing transactions, and viewing account information.

 ---